Absolute difference: Properties

 Because it is non-negative, nonzero for distinct arguments, symmetric, and obeys the triangle inequality, the real numbers form a metric space with the absolute difference as its distance, the familiar measure of distance along a line.
 It has been called "the most natural metric space", and "the most important concrete metric space".
 This distance generalizes in many different ways to higher dimensions, as a special case of the L^{p} distances for all $1\le p\le\infty$, including the $p=1$ and $p=2$ cases (taxicab geometry and Euclidean distance, respectively).
 It is also the one-dimensional special case of hyperbolic distance.

-Instead of $|x-y|$, the absolute difference may also be expressed as $$\max(x,y)-\min(x,y).$$ Generalizing this to more than two values, in any subset $S$ of the real numbers which has an infimum and a supremum, the absolute difference between any two numbers in $S$ is less or equal then the absolute difference of the infimum and supremum of $S$.
+Instead of $|x-y|$, the absolute difference may also be expressed as $$\max(x,y)-\min(x,y).$$ Generalizing this to more than two values, in any subset $S$ of the real numbers which has an infimum and a supremum, the absolute difference between any two numbers in $S$ is less or equal than the absolute difference of the infimum and supremum of $S$.

 The absolute difference takes non-negative integers to non-negative integers.
 As a binary operation that is commutative but not associative, with an identity element on the non-negative numbers, the absolute difference gives the non-negative numbers (whether real or integer) the algebraic structure of a commutative magma with identity.